DESIGNER WITH A CURIOUS MIND AND A PASSION FOR SUSTAINABILITY AND AGILITY

 I came back a few months later to spend ten days and introduce scrum tools and processes to the small business.
 The collaboration will continue in 2019; we’re planning to do a design research project to inform the design of future products.

 Sport has always played a significant role in my life.
-I now stepped up my game and started to take Pilates teacher training — becoming a Classical Pilates Instructor.
+I now stepped up my game and became a Certified Classical Pilates Instructor.
 This experience has been expanding my mental comfort zone significantly.